 Publications

 - M. Li and M. Scharth (2022).
 Leverage, asymmetry and heavy tails in the high-dimensional factor stochastic volatility model.
 Journal of Business & Economic Statistics 40(1), 285-301.
+Online appendix

 - M. Li and S.J.
 Koopman (2021).
 Unobserved components with stochastic volatility in U.S. inflation: Estimation and signal extraction.
 Journal of Applied Econometrics 36(5), 614-627.
+Online appendix

-- M. Li and I. Mendieta-Mu˜noz (2021).
+- M. Li and I. Mendieta-Munoz (2021).
 Bayesian analysis of unobserved components and identification via heteroskedasticity.
 Studies in Nonlinear Dynamics & Econometrics 26(3), 337-359.
+Online appendix

-- M. Li and I. Mendieta-Mu˜noz (2020).
-Are long-run output growth rates falling.
+- M. Li and I. Mendieta-Munoz (2020).
+Are long-run output growth rates falling?
 Metroeconomica 71(1), 204-234.

 - M. Li, R. Lit, S.J.
 Koopman and D. Petrova (2020).
 Long-term forecasting of El Nino events using dynamic factor simulations.
 Journal of Econometrics 214(1), 46-66.